Coming Out Simulator 2014

 Coming Out Simulator 2014 is a 2014 interactive fiction video game made by Canadian developer Nicky Case.
 It is a semi-autobiographical game in which players re-enact Case's real and fictional experiences relating to coming out to their parents.
 Case, who identifies as bisexual, developed the game in two weeks for a game jam.
-Following release, reviewers praised Coming Out Simulator for its writing and emotional resonance, and has received academic attention for its qualities as an empathy game or serious game.
-The game received a nomination for the Excellence in Narrative award at the 2015 Independent Games Festival.
+Following release, reviewers praised Coming Out Simulator for its writing and emotional resonance, and it has received academic attention for its qualities as an empathy game or serious game.
+The game was nominated for the Excellence in Narrative award at the 2015 Independent Games Festival.